any-docs/css/content/guides/fonts/opentype_fonts/index.md

 ## Font feature settings

-{{cssxref("font-feature-settings")}} is the 'low level syntax' that allows explicit access to every named available OpenType feature.
+`font-feature-settings` is the 'low level syntax' that allows explicit access to every named available OpenType feature.
 This gives a lot of control but has some disadvantages in how it impacts inheritance and — as mentioned above — if you wish to change one setting, you have to redeclare the entire string (unless you're using [CSS custom properties](/guides/Cascading_variables/Using_custom_properties) to set the values).
 Because of this, it's best to use the standard properties shown above wherever possible.

 There are a huge number of possible features.
 You can see examples of a number of them above, and there are several resources available for finding more of them.